chromium/chromium/docs/updater/functional_spec.md

 The updater then proceeds to overinstall the Omaha binaries with the updater binaries.

+#### Serializing Setup in the updater

+The updater needs to serialize the following command lines:

+* `--install`
+* `--uninstall-self`, `--uninstall`, `--uninstall-if-unused`
+* `--update`

+for each specific version, so that they do not trigger concurrency issues that lead to an undefined state of the installation such as missing/incorrect/corrupt files/tasks/services/registration.

+Errors may happen, such as a timeout due to not being able to acquire a lock, but the goals are to prevent corrupt states or a permanent deadlock.

+Since the versions are installed SxS, the classes corresponding to the above command lines, i.e., AppInstall, AppUninstall, and AppUpdate will take a version-specific setup lock at construction time, and then proceed to install/uninstall/update that specific version.

+All three of --uninstall-self, --uninstall, --uninstall-if-unused take the version-specific setup lock for that particular version first. --uninstall and --uninstall-if-unused call --uninstall-self on other versions that take their own version specific setup locks.

+The version-specific setup lock is always acquired first.
+The setup lock serializes the installation/uninstallation of files, services, tasks, for that specific version, and nothing else.

+The prefs global lock is a related lock used by the updater to serialize common access points.
+For instance, AppInstall calls `GetVersion`, which takes the prefs lock.
+The prefs lock is also used when swapping a new version to become the active updater.

+Here is an example flow that may result in an error, but will keep the state deterministic with the design above:

+* --uninstall-if-unused for active version A calls --uninstall-self for inactive version B.
+* At the same time, version B is trying to install itself via –install, and –install is waiting for `GetVersion`.
+* `GetVersion` is waiting on the global prefs lock, because --uninstall-if-unused is holding the global prefs lock.

+In this example flow, the following scenarios may occur:

+* `GetVersion` may timeout and fail –install on version B, in which case the –uninstall-self for version B gets the version-specific setup lock and proceeds to uninstall.
+Result: The user gets an error, and retries –install.
+* Version B’s uninstall may timeout getting the version-specific setup lock, returning back to version A, and version A proceeds to uninstall itself and releasing the global prefs lock, which allows version B’s –install to proceed.
+Result: the user gets a successful –install.
+* Version B’s uninstall may timeout getting the version-specific setup lock, and `GetVersion` may also timeout and fail the install on version B. Result: The user gets an error, and retries the install.

 ### Offline installs

 The updater supports offline installations, for which no update check or file